dfki-ric/pytransform3d/doc/source/rotations.rst

     :math:`R_1 \cdot R_2`, which means :math:`R_1` defines new coordinates in which :math:`R_2` is applied.
 Note that this applies to both passive and active rotation matrices.

+The easiest way to construct rotation matrices is through rotations about the basis vectors with :func:`~pytransform3d.rotations.active_matrix_from_angle`.
+Multiple rotation matrices that were constructed like this can be concatenated.
+This will be done, for instance, to obtain rotation matrices from Euler angles (see :doc:`euler_angles`).

 **Pros**